Diagnosis of and therapy for Wheat Sensitivity

 Therapy for Wheat Sensitivity

 Experts recommend individuals diagnosed with Wheat Sensitivity follow a gluten-free diet.
 The probable cause of the inflammatory reaction of the body is a certain component of the wheat, ATI.
 ATI occur only in gluten-containing grains.
-Therefore, a gluten-free diet, like that of patient with Celiac Disease, should also prevent the symptoms of Wheat Sensitivity.
+Therefore, a gluten-free diet, like that of people with Celiac Disease, should also prevent the symptoms of Wheat Sensitivity.
 Studies have already shown that those affected feel better with a gluten-free diet.
 Gluten is contained in native grain varieties such as wheat, rye and barley.

 Nearly all Frusano products are gluten free: